-What if the CPO brings her team together for annual planning and says, “Let’s start from scratch.
+What if the Chief Product Officer brings her team together for annual planning and says, “Let’s start from scratch?
 It doesn’t matter if we are halfway through this 18-month data lake project.
 It doesn’t matter if we’ve already spent $800K building our own CDN.
 The mindset I’d like for today’s planning workshop is this, ‘With our current company goals in mind, what do we think we should do next?”

 This doesn’t mean the team should actually scrap all current projects.
 It just gives the team the space to open up and innovate without being anchored to existing decisions.
 From a zero base, the product team can create a plan with innovation in mind.

-Like top-performing CEOs, CPOs should set the stage with the team for starting with a zero base.
+Like top-performing CEOs, Chief Product Officers should set the stage with the team for starting with a zero base.

 Lesson #2: Solve for the Whole

 We are all out there advocating for our functions, making the case for the budgets, headcount, and technology we need to do the work we think is necessary.
 Everyone cannot get everything they want.
 It’s not possible.
 Or practical.
 Yet, as functional leaders, we create plans and request budgets for our functional areas.

 Great CEOs are aware of this dynamic.
 They will work to bring the team together during planning sessions with the goal of solving for the whole.
 There is an excellent story in CEO Excellence in which Lockheed Martin CEO, Marillyn Hewson, is quoted: